Visiting with Kids

 • Restrooms and lactation room

-Changing stations are located in many of our restrooms.
-Family restrooms are located on the East Building's Mezzanine level, the Concourse level by the Cascade Café, and the West Building Main Floor by the men's restroom.
-A lactation room is located on the East Building's Concourse level by the Auditorium.
+Most restrooms include changing stations.
+Family restrooms are on the East Building Mezzanine, by the Cascade Café on the Concourse, and the West Building Main Floor by the men's restroom.
+A lactation room is on the East Building Concourse by the Auditorium.

 • Food and drink